zyteo/LighTide/readme.md

 then format into string.

 useParams/useRouteMatch were not helpful with the link updating, params was empty, while useRouteMatch gave delayed response (2 clicks needed) which is same as current solution.
+Decided to ditch the map url update, doesn't work as intended.

+react time series chart last update was in 2020, did not support current react version.
+Had to switch to Victory chart library, and create custom time series chart.
 ### Unsolved problems

 Search currently only accepts English, might add support for other languages.